ForAP/Advanc3d-Pr0graming/README.md

  * extract/unzip the repo
  *

-## (UML) TODO : Find new free software that anables us to do this
+## (UML) TODO : Find new free software that enables us to do this

-I believe we should go with a MVC software architecture to start with
+I believe we should go with a MVC software architecture to start with as it seems to suit our system the best and is farily straight forward to implement.